 The music, of course, is flamenco, after the dance style that was created in this region in the late 1700’s and is performed by street musicians seemingly around every corner.
 The alleyways of the old sections of the cities seemed to practically beckon us to stroll down them, teasing us with the fantasy of stepping back into an earlier era.

 My biggest surprise from the trip: an introduction to Antoni Gaudi, the architect most identified with Spanish modernism.
 His otherworldly Sagrada Familia Cathedral in Barcelona (at right) is complemented by several houses he built in the city to show a whimsy that reminds me of Dr. Suess.
 Gaudi was famously detailed, and even created the calligraphy that identifies the doors on his Casa Battló (far right).

-For more images of our trip, go to my Flickr album.
+For more images of our trip, click here.
 And for the first time, I’ve put together a slide show of these same images set to music by Valentino Vallente, a street musician who captivated us during lunch in a small plaza in Seville one day.
-You can watch the 3:23-minute Youtube video on by clicking here.
+You can watch the 3:23-minute Youtube video by clicking here.

 As a photographer, I’m always trying to capture the beauty I see in the world.
 And after an election season full of invective, anger and a disheartening willingness to publicly express mankind’s ugliest thoughts, it seems that we could all use a reminder of the beauty in our world.
 I hope that my images provide that for you, even if only for a moment.